microsoft/QuantumLibraries/Samples/IsingPhaseEstimation/README.md

-﻿---
-title: "Ising Phase Estimation Sample"
----

-## Ising Phase Estimation Sample ##
+﻿# Ising Phase Estimation Sample #

 This sample adiabatically prepares the ground state of the Ising model Hamiltonian, and then perform phase estimation to obtain an estimate of the ground state energy.

-### Running the Sample ###
+## Running the Sample ##

 Open the `QsharpLibraries.sln` solution in Visual Studio and set the .csproj file in the manifest as the startup project.
 Press Start in Visual Studio to run the sample.

-### Manifest ###
+## Manifest ##

-- `IsingPhaseEstimation/`
-  - `IsingPhaseEstimationSample.csproj`: Main C# project for the sample.
-  - `IsingPhaseEstimation.qs`: Q# code implementing quantum operations for this sample.
+- [IsingPhaseEstimation.qs](./IsingPhaseEstimation.qs): Q# code implementing quantum operations for this sample.
-  - `Program.cs`: C# code to interact with and print out results of the Q# operations for this sample.
+- [Program.cs](./Program.cs): C# code to interact with and print out results of the Q# operations for this sample.
+- [IsingPhaseEstimationSample.csproj](./IsingPhaseEstimationSample.csproj): Main C# project for the sample.

-## Note ##
+## Related Samples ##

-This sample builds on results in `AdiabaticIsingSample` and uses techniques introduced in `PhaseEstimationSample`.
+This sample builds on results in [AdiabaticIsingSample](./../AdiabaticIsingSample) and uses techniques introduced in [PhaseEstimationSample](./../PhaseEstimationSample).
 We suggest reading those samples before continuing.